• home-img-wood_v1

 Keep in mind that whatever pest-control products you choose, the goal is control rather than eradication.
 It’s nearly impossible to completely eliminate pests—but with a little care, you can keep them at an acceptable level to maintain healthy trees and hearty harvests.

-When & How to Apply Pest Control
+When and How to Apply Pest Control

 Dormant sprays should be applied in the late winter or early spring (before the first buds appear on your trees.)
 Once you notice new buds growing, it’s extremely important to wait until after all buds drop before spraying any additional pest-control products, as this helps keep bees safe during pollination season.